-If you are studying for a full-time degree you will most likely need a Tier 4 (General) visa.
+If you are studying for a full-time degree you will most likely need a Student visa, previously called Tier 4 (General) visa.

-If you have a Tier 4 (General) visa, it is important to understand the restrictions of your visa and your responsibilities.
-It is also important to understand what the University must do as your Tier 4 sponsor.
+If you have a Student visa (or a Tier 4 visa), it is important to understand the restrictions of your visa and your responsibilities.
+It is also important to understand what the University must do as your sponsor.
 This includes why the University may contact you.

-Read our guide on important information for your Tier 4 visa.
+Read our guide on important information for your student visa.

 If you do not keep to the conditions of your visa, you may need to stop studying.

-Students studying part-time for a postgraduate masters degree or doctoral programme can apply for a Tier 4 part-time visa.
-You may find this useful if you are working overseas and want to study for a part-time degree in the UK.
+Students studying part-time for a postgraduate master's degree or doctoral programme may be eligible to apply for a part-time Student visa.
+This may be useful if you are working overseas and want to study for a part-time degree in the UK.
 It may also be useful if you need to repeat a year or semester of study on a part-time basis.

 To be eligible, your studies must be longer than six months and not distance learning.
-A full-time Tier 4 student can switch to a Tier 4 part-time visa in the UK.
+A full-time student can switch to a part-time visa in the UK (and vice versa).
 You must still meet all the UKVI requirements (including academic progression, for example, applying for a higher level course).
-You will need to get your Tier 4 part-time visa before switching to part-time study.
+You will need to get your student part-time visa before switching to part-time study.